-The Spring Creek Assessment Unit was listed as impaired in the Utah 2012/2014 Integrated Report and was a high priority for E. coli TMDL development by the Utah Division of Water Quality (DWQ) because the impairment included drinking water uses and possible impacts to areas of high recreational use in the Provo River downstream.
+The Spring Creek Assessment Unit was originally listed as impaired in the Utah 2016 Integrated Report and was a high priority for E. coli TMDL development by the Utah Division of Water Quality (DWQ) in Utah's Prioritization of the 303(d) list.
+The impairment was deemed a high priority for TMDL development because the impairment included drinking water uses and possible impacts to areas of high recreational use in the Provo River downstream.
 E. coli is an indicator of recent fecal contamination, and ingestion of water containing fecal pathogens poses a public health risk.

-Water quality concerns in Spring Creek were first identified in 2009 through routine monitoring.
-Monthly monitoring by the Provo River Watershed Council (PRWC) documented elevated levels of E. coli that often exceeded numeric criteria.
+Water quality concerns in Spring Creek were first identified in 2010 through routine monitoring.
+Monthly monitoring by the Provo River Watershed Council (PRWC) documented elevated levels of E. coli that often-exceeded numeric criteria.
 DWQ conducted intensive monitoring of the Spring Creek system in 2019 to identify potential E. coli sources, and these results provided DWQ with additional insight into the temporal and spatial extent of the E. coli impairment.